arez/arez/README.md

 * Update ArezProcessor so that all errors for class are reported rather than just the first one then aborting the build.

-* Start using apiInvariant to check incorrect usage of the framework.
-Currently we use same invariant checking code as verifying the behaviour of the framework.
-Example checks we should convert:
-    - ComputedValues should not cause cycles during recalculation

 * Add `@Memoized` annotation to methods that makes the method call act as a ComputedValue based on parameters.
   This could be a low priority as can "fake" it by defining a @Computed method tha invokes the method and returns values.